Silas Culver, MD

 RESEARCH SUMMARY

 Individuals with obesity and metabolic syndrome are at increased risk for renal injury.
 An important mechanism for this is the accumulation of toxic lipid species, or lipotoxicity, in the kidney.
-ATP6AP2, previously known as the (pro)renin receptor, has increased renal expression in the setting of obesity and diabetes and has been found to contribute to kidney dysfunction in these disease processes.
-Loss of ATP6AP2 in the renal tubule alters the transport of metabolites and electrolytes across the renal tubular epithelium and intracellular metabolism.
+ATP6AP2, previously known as the (pro)renin receptor, shows increased renal expression in obesity and diabetes and has been implicated in kidney dysfunction in these conditions.
+Loss of ATP6AP2 in the renal tubule alters metabolite and electrolyte transport across the renal tubular epithelium and intracellular metabolism.
 My research utilizes murine and in vitro models to investigate the role of ATP6AP2 in renal lipid accumulation and its implications for obesity-related kidney disease.